lolerskatez/tiny11builder-legacy/README.md

 ---

 ## ⚠️ Script versions:
 - **tiny11maker.ps1** : The regular script, which removes a lot of bloat but keeps the system serviceable.
 You can add languages, updates, and features post-creation.
-This is the recommended script for regular use.
+This is the recommended script for regular use. **Now with both modern and legacy installer support!**
 - ⚠️ **tiny11coremaker.ps1** : The core script, which removes even more bloat but also removes the ability to service the image.
 You cannot add languages, updates, or features post-creation.
 This is recommended for quick testing or development use.

 ## Instructions: